gitbrent/PptxGenJS/README.md

 ## Integration with Angular

-Some modifications can be made to the library to accommodate building with Angular.
+Set the Angular option to enable Angular integration.
+(This flag will allow the library to use blob file saving instead of detecting Angular as a NodeJS app (aka: avoid using `fs.writeFile`).
+`pptx.setAngular(true);`

 [See Issue #220 for more information](https://github.com/gitbrent/PptxGenJS/issues/220)